Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Get Followings Post<a name='get_followings_post'></a>

-This endpoint retrieves the posts of users the logged in user is currently following.
+This endpoint retrieves the posts of users the logged in user is currently following

 **Endpoint:**`/post/following/`